-In addition, the EFR32BG22 also provides a secure debug unlock function that allows authenticated access based on public key cryptography.
+In addition, the EFR32MG22 also provides a secure debug unlock function that allows authenticated access based on public key cryptography.
 This functionality is particularly useful for supporting failure analysis while maintaining confidentiality of IP and sensitive end-user data.

-More information on this feature can be found in [AN1190: Series 2 Secure Debug](#).
+More information on this feature can be found in the Application Note AN1190: EFR32xG2x Secure Debug.